MCn-/gamebits/README.md

 - Download the files from https://github.com/MCn-/gamebits/archive/master.zip
 - Install pip: http://www.pip-installer.org/en/latest/installing.html
     - If you're not sure how to do this, install setuptools (http://pythonhosted.org/setuptools/easy_install.html#installing-easy-install) and run ``easy_install pip`` on the command line.
+    - If you're really struggling, have a look at https://sites.google.com/site/pydatalog/python/pip-for-windows (not used myself, but seems promising)
 - (Optional: use a virtualenv)
 - Once pip is installed, ``cd`` to the directory and run ``pip install -r requirements.txt``.
 This will download all dependencies automatically.
 - Put gamebits.py in a folder somewhere, optionally add it to your path